Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 Did Efren Reyes beat Earl Strickland in the Color of Money?

 Yes.
-The 1995 “Color of Money” challenge match at the Sands Regency in Reno, Nevada was a winner-take-all $100,000 race-to-120 in 9-ball.
-Efren beat Earl Strickland by a single game in what became one of the most-watched professional pool matches of its era.
+The “Color of Money” challenge match was played at Ridgway’s in Hong Kong in November 1996: a winner-take-all $100,000 race to 120 in 9-ball, contested over three days.
+Efren trailed 104-87 and came back to win 120-117, in what became one of the most-watched pool matches ever recorded.

 Rules of the games Efren dominated: 9-ball rules | 10-ball rules | 8-ball rules | billiard game types